vekatze/neut/book/src/contribution.md

-# Getting Involved
+# What's Next?

-- "Now you should be able to write code in Neut ..."
+Now, you should be able to write code in Neut.

 - List possible actions to make this project even better.

+## Improving the Language

+- Write libraries and release them.
+- Find bugs and report them on GitHub (hopefully with PRs)
+- Add libraries.

 ## Improving the World

 Write libraries/applications and release them!
-Neut is designed for ease of releasing modules.
+Neut is designed to release modules easily.

 ## Improving This Book

-Feel free to open PR to:
+Feel free to open PRs to:

-- fix typo, grammar, etc.
+- Fix typo, grammar, etc.
-- clarify explanations
+- Clarify explanations
 - etc.

-## Improving the Compiler Toolchain

-- Find bugs and report them on GitHub (hopefully with PRs)

 ## Cheering the Authors